Break-even and profit

 A profit goal will help you make decisions around your business finances.
 Your profit goal is the amount of money you need to meet the commitments that are important to both you and to the future of your business.

-Talk with your accountant or business adviser to help set a profit goal for your business.
+Talk with your accountant, bookkeeper or tax agent to help set a profit goal for your business.

 To set a profit goal you must understand your business and what you can realistically achieve.
 Consider your costs, as well as your return on capital, return for risk and return for future growth when setting your goal.